ronibd0/wp-bdm/README.md

 **Requires PHP:** 5.3
 **Stable tag:** 4.1.0

-Astra is fast, fully customizable & beautiful WordPress theme suitable for blog, personal portfolio, business website and WooCommerce storefront.
+Bdmeter is fast, fully customizable & beautiful WordPress theme suitable for blog, personal portfolio, business website and WooCommerce storefront.

 ## Description ##

-Astra is fast, fully customizable & beautiful WordPress theme suitable for blog, personal portfolio, business website and WooCommerce storefront.
+Bdmeter is fast, fully customizable & beautiful WordPress theme suitable for blog, personal portfolio, business website and WooCommerce storefront.
 It is very lightweight (less than 50KB on frontend) and offers unparalleled speed.
-Built with SEO in mind, Astra comes with Schema.org code integrated and is Native AMP ready so search engines will love your site.
+Built with SEO in mind, Bdmeter comes with Schema.org code integrated and is Native AMP ready so search engines will love your site.

 It offers special features and templates so it works perfectly with all page builders like Elementor, Beaver Builder, Visual Composer, SiteOrigin, Divi, etc. Some of the other features: # WooCommerce Ready # Responsive # RTL & Translation Ready # Extendible with premium addons # Regularly updated # Designed, Developed, Maintained & Supported by Brainstorm Force.

 Looking for a perfect base theme?
 Look no further.
-Astra is fast, fully customizable and WooCommerce ready theme that you can use for building any kind of website!
+Bdmeter is fast, fully customizable and WooCommerce ready theme that you can use for building any kind of website!

 ## Installation ##

 ### From within WordPress ###
 1. Visit "Appearance > Themes > Add New"
-2. Search for "Astra"
+2. Search for "Bdmeter"
 3. Install and activate

 ## License ##

-Astra WordPress Theme, Copyright 2020 WPAstra.
+Bdmeter WordPress Theme, Copyright 2020 WPBdmeter.
-Astra is distributed under the terms of the GNU GPL.
+Bdmeter is distributed under the terms of the GNU GPL.

-Astra is based on Underscores https://underscores.me/, (C) 2012-2020 Automattic, Inc.
+Bdmeter is based on Underscores https://underscores.me/, (C) 2012-2020 Automattic, Inc.
 Underscores is distributed under the terms of the GNU GPL v2 or later.

 ## Features ##

 ### Appearance > Widgets ###
-Astra has up to 4 widget area.
+Bdmeter has up to 4 widget area.
 1 in your header, 1 for each sidebar and up to 2 in your footer.

 ### Appearance > Customize ###
 	- Site Identity: Hide your site title or tagline, and upload your own header.